LucidMach/Blog/src/content/blog/tensors.md

 3. the **3rd dimension** represents the **individual pixels** in each row

+> fun fact: google's machine learning framework is named tensorflow because each ML algorithm is a different flow of tensors 🤪

 # 3 Important Attributes of a Tensor

+now that we understand what tensors are, there are 3 important parameters of a tensor that you'll need to keep in mind while working with tensors

+all 3 attributes are usually the causes for most errors you'll face as a machine/deep learning engineer

 ## 1. Shape